tuell/toptrumps/README.md

 # Top trumps online game
 This is a simple online implementation of a "Top trumps"-style card game ("Quartett" in German) with nothing but HTML 5, Javascript and Jquery.

-> ## Disclaimer
+---
-> **This code was built to just work, it is not optimised in terms of elegancy, performance or anything else.**
+**Disclaimer: This code was built to just work, it is not optimised in terms of elegancy, performance or anything else.**
+---

 ## What you get
 This code implements a full screen web game intended for embedding in another web page.
 It consists of an HTML-file, the Javascript and Jquery to insert the data and control the game and a stylesheet.
-The game uses Bootstrap [Bootstrap](https://getbootstrap.com/ "Twitter Bootstrap 4") for structuring and is fully responsive.
+The game uses [Bootstrap](https://getbootstrap.com/ "Twitter Bootstrap 4") for structuring and is fully responsive.

+An example can be seen and played at [hessenschau.de *(German)*](https://www.hessenschau.de/politik/wahlen/landtagswahl-2018/das-grosse-hrwahl-quartett,ltw18-wahlkreisquartett-104.html "Wahlkreis-Quartett").

 ## Where it works
 The game should work in all modern browsers on desktop PCs and mobile devices.